Steve-Fenton/stevefenton.co.uk/src/pages/about-me.md

 title: About Me
 navOrder: 4000
 pubDate: 2022-10-02
-modDate: 2025-04-22
+modDate: 2025-10-16
 keywords: about,steve fenton
-description: A short biography of Steve Fenton.
+description: Steve Fenton researches the socio-technical systems behind software delivery—how organizations, people, and technology actually work together (or don't).
 ---

-Steve Fenton is a Principal DevEx Researcher at [Octopus Deploy](https://www.octopus.com/), a DORA Community Guide, and a eight-time Microsoft MVP (most recently for DevOps).
-He’s a [Software Punk](/blog/2020/07/the-software-punk-revolution/), an author, a programming-architect, a pragmatist/abstractionist, and a generalising-generalist.
-He has written books on [TypeScript](/publications/pro-typescript/), [Octopus Deploy](/publications/exploring-octopus-deploy/), and [Web Operations Monitoring](/publications/web-ops-dashboards-monitoring-and-alerting/) (and also occasionally writes *genre fiction disguised as literary fiction* inspired by J Sheridan La Fanu, Mary Shelley, and H. P. Lovecraft, such as [The Vanishing Room](https://smfenton.uk/the-vanishing-room/)).

-His current day job is *writing and research*.
-His previous day jobs have spanned the worlds of Product Management, Data and Analytics, Support, and Software Development, typically in leadership roles.
-These are brought together in the [DITE Cycle](/blog/2019/09/the-dite-cycle-data-insight-theory-experiment/).

-Like many of you, he’s too busy to remember all of this stuff, so he writes it all down here.
-Some of his friends also do this, see the links at the end of this page.
+Steve Fenton researches the socio-technical systems behind software delivery; how organizations, people, and technology actually work together (or don't).
+At Octopus Deploy, he explores GitOps, Platform Engineering, Continuous Delivery, and compliance through a lens shaped by punk history, psychology, and the kind of genre fiction that asks uncomfortable questions about systems and society.

+He's an eight-time Microsoft MVP (DevOps), a DORA Community Guide, and a member of the CNCF Platform Engineering Community Group.
+He's written books on TypeScript, Octopus Deploy, and Web Operations Monitoring, and occasionally writes horror fiction that reveals truths about how things actually work.

-Steve studied *Psychology* at OSC, and ***Anarchy in the UK**: A History of Punk from 1976-1978* at the University of Reading.
+A self-described Software Punk, pragmatist-abstractionist, and generalising-generalist, Steve studied _Psychology_ at OSC and the _history of punk (1976-1978)_ at the University of Reading.
+Those aren't side interests; they're how he thinks.

-You can read [what other people say about Steve](/about-me/press/), and look through [some of his favourite books](/about-me/recommended-reading/).

 You might also like to visit his friends: